 Instructions

-- In a very large mixing bowl or pot, add masa harina, salt and baking powder.
-Combine and mix with your hands.
+• In a very large mixing bowl or pot, add the masa harina, salt, and baking powder.
+Stir together to combine.

-- Add canola oil and mix together, working the dough through your fingers until everything is well combined and incorporated.
-The dough should feel a little crumbly, almost like wet sand, and should lightly hold it's shape when pressed together.
+• Add the oil and mix it together using your hands.
+Work the dough through your fingers until everything is well combined and incorporated.
+The dough should feel a little crumbly, almost like wet sand, and should lightly hold its shape when pressed together.

 Making a Large Batch of Masa